HazyResearch/deepdive/examples/spouse/README.md

 # Extracting mentions of spouses from the news

-In this tutorial, we show an example of a prototypical task that DeepDive is often applied to: extraction of _structured information_ from _unstructured or 'dark' data_ such as webpages, text documents, images, etc.
+In this tutorial, we show an example of a prototypical task that DeepDive is often applied to: extraction of _structured information_ from _unstructured or 'dark' data_ such as web pages, text documents, images, etc.
 While DeepDive can be used as a more general platform for statistical learning and data processing, most of the tooling described herein has been built for this type of use case, based on our experience successfully applying DeepDive to [a variety of real-world problems of this type](http://deepdive.stanford.edu/doc/showcase/apps.html).